 The main achievement of the Federation remains teaching students.
-257 students were taught on courses validated through the Federation in 2019/20, compared with 238 in 2018/19.
-In addition a number of students read for the BA in Theology and Religious Studies by arrangements made directly between a member institution and the University of Cambridge.
+323 students were taught on courses validated through the Federation in 2020/21, compared with 257 in 2019/20.
+In addition a number of students read for the BA in Theology and Religious Studies, PhD or MPhil by arrangements made directly between a member institution and the University of Cambridge.

-86 students studied for awards from ARU (previously "Anglia Ruskin University")

-137 students studied for awards from Durham University

-34 students studied for awards from the University of Cambridge
+135 (2019/20: 86) students studied for awards from Anglia Ruskin University163 (2019/20: 137) students studied for awards from Durham University25 (2019/20: 34) students studied for awards from the University of Cambridge

 As for all Higher Education Institutions, all our teaching and assessment moved online when the COVID-19 lockdown took effect.
-Although it had a major impact on our member institutions, the pandemic had little or no effect on the Federation's performance in 2020.
+Although it had a major impact on our member institutions, the pandemic had little or no effect on the Federation's performance in 2021.